wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-opaque-pointers.rst

 In the opaque pointer representation, all pointer types are a generic type.
+When this is enabled, all PointerType objects in the IR simply indicate the address space the pointer belongs to.
+For our purposes of DTrans with Intel64/x86 code generation, all pointers belong to address space zero.
-This type will simply indicate the number of bytes required to represent a pointer in the pointer's address space.
-No information is provided about the type of object the pointer refers to.
+No information is provided about the original type of object the pointer refers to.
 This will lose the ability to explicitly see the relationship from one structure to another.
-In this case, %struct.foo would be represented as:
+In this case, %struct.foo would be represented
+as:

 .. code-block:: llvm

-  %struct.foo = { i32, ptr, ptr, ptr }
+  %struct.foo = { i32, p0, p0, p0 }

 This presents a problem for the DTrans analysis and transformations when